Energy does not die…it moves on.

 For four billion years life has explored and exploited sentient sensation by cleaving against cessation.
 Ninety-nine percent of all that has ever been has fallen victim to the wake.
 The remains we have left are a thankless testament to the countless creatures who lived long enough to fornicate their method to the madness.
 This generational pace keeps chaotic peace at bay all so we may enjoy another day to piece it back together again.

-Life remembers those who have died and those who are dying, failing.
-Life recalls how we can, recollects with a sigh and implores us to stay and try.
-Life swallows an ocean of cold current and pressure, losing organic form to flakes sinking to the bottom of a bed blanketed with endless abyss.
-Life waxes nostalgic while suffocating in its muddy defecation, running from the bane of shared creation.
-Life boils in cauldrons, curses out blizzards and torches on spits of wood as dredged-up ashen bodies litter lives into a never-ending engine of wind and torrent and pain.
-Life butchers itself with edge and iron, bleeds out for ideology and insecurity, industry and ego.
-Life burns itself for the feeling and grins at the irony.
-Life passes in its sleep, spent and planted, dreaming up empty connections as it all unravels.
-Life succumbs to scavengers that exist to do nothing but.
+Life recalls and recollects with a sigh, implores us to stay and try, remembering those who have died, failing.
+Life swallows an ocean of cold current and pressure, losing organic form to flake and sink to the bottom of a bed blanketed with abyss.
+Life waxes nostalgic while suffocating in muddy defecation, running from the bane of shared creation.
+Life boils in cauldrons, curses out blizzards and torches on spits as dredged-up ashen bodies litter lives into a never-ending engine of wind and torrent and pain.
+Life butchers itself with edge and iron, bleeds out for ideology and insecurity, and burns industry and ego grins at the irony.
+Life passes in its sleep, spent and planted, dreaming up empty connections as it all unravels succumbing to scavengers that exist to do nothing but.
 Life gives in.
 Life gives up.
 Life gives because life dies.

 Life is so good at dying because dying is what life does best.
-Yet in the midst of all of this death, within this entropy recycling pestilence, life has learned to reminisce.
-Life taught itself how to improve and give itself a reason to persist, bear, suffer and make do.
-Life has kept because in keeping, life has gotten stronger, tougher with truth and experience.
+Yet in the midst of all of this death, within this entropy recycling pestilence, life has learned and taught itself how give self a reason to persist.
+Life has invented a reason for keeping, and with that keeping life has gotten stronger, tougher truer, too.
 Life has realized and shared what it strives to be: eternal, barren of plagues and heat death.
-More than mere possibility, life is here to invent godly.
-And life has one last filter to hurdle.
-Itself.
+More than mere possibility, life is here to discover godly.
+But life has one last filter to hurdle—itself.